-- Some modern comic book artists depict Wonder Woman's shorts (often referred to as "star-spangled panties" by fans) as this, most notably Ed Benes and Mike Deodato◊ (who drew Wonder Woman between 1994-1995).
+- Some modern comic book artists depict Wonder Woman's shorts note as this, most notably Ed Benes and Mike Deodato◊ (who drew Wonder Woman between 1994-1995).

-- Green Space Babe Gamora's costume is depicted this way in the early issues of Nova v.
+- Gamora's costume is depicted this way in the early issues of Nova v.
 4 (and to a lesser extent in Guardians of the Galaxy).

-- Eva Procorpio in Shakara rarely has anything more than a miniscule thong between her belly and mid-thigh.
+- Eva Procorpio in Shakara rarely has anything more than a minuscule thong between her belly and mid-thigh.

-- Ms. Marvel's leotard is sometimes depicted as a thong.
-As does Mockingbird's second 'gymnastics' outfit.
-Moonstone, when she was taking Carol's name during Dark Reign actually lampshaded this by complaining about the costume, even questioning the oddity of an outspoken feminist wearing something so revealing.
+- Carol Danvers/Ms. Marvel's leotard was sometimes depicted as a thong below the waist.
+As was Mockingbird's second "gymnastics" outfit.
+Moonstone, when she was taking Carol's name during Dark Reign, actually lampshaded this by complaining about the costume, even questioning the oddity of an outspoken feminist wearing something so revealing.